amybohbeanii/pintos/threads/DESIGNDOC.md

 ### ---- ALGORITHMS ----
->> Briefly describe your implementation of thread_join() and how it
+>> Briefly describe your implementation and how it
->> interacts with thread termination.
+>> interacts with threading.

-thread_join() finds the joined child on the thread’s list of children and waits for the child to exit by acquiring the child’s ready_to_die latch.
-When thread_exit() is called, the thread releases its ready_to_die latch, allowing the parent to continue.
+timer_sleep() avoids busy waiting by using semaphores.

 ### ---- SYNCHRONIZATION ----
 >> Consider parent thread P with child thread C. How do you ensure